AlexArcPy/registrant/readme.md

 * By using the `Print` link one can create a printable representation of the report; opening printable report can take some time depending on the number of items in your geodatabase.
 The report page will be visible in the new browser tab `about:blank`.
 The generation of printable report works best in Firefox.
 Please mind that Chrome and IE can choke when the report content is very large.

 ### New functionality under consideration

+take each domain > list all tables/fcs that use this domain > list all fields that have this domain assigned > count rows using domain value group by code

 #### Report design
 * Reorder columns within the data tables https://datatables.net/extensions/colreorder/